 With 3,000 square miles of mountainous terrain, the Laurel Highlands has four seasons of unique filming locations.
 Ohiopyle State Park, just one of eight state parks in the region, has waterfalls, whitewater, natural water slides, rock climbing, scenic overlooks and hundreds of miles of hiking and biking trails.
 The region's outdoor amenities can be showcased during mild summers, vibrant falls and snow-covered winters to fit any production need.

-Nemacolin, the region's pinnacle of luxury from accommodations and dining to spas and golf, was recently featured on The Bachelorette.
+Nemacolin, the region's pinnacle of luxury from accommodations and dining to spas and golf, was recently featured on The Bachelor and The Bachelorette.
 This combination of outdoor wonder and five-star resorts make the Laurel Highlands the ideal place for reality tv shows, pilots and treating your stars and staff to the ultimate in comfort while you film.

 Preserved forts, revived historic towns and battlefields also make the Laurel Highlands suitable for period pieces.
 Early colonial life and French & Indian War history is celebrated and preserved throughout the region.
 Plus, our region's historians can help make everything in your production as accurate as possible!